Not all bleach is created equally

-There are several reasons to select oxygen bleach over the traditional chlorine variety, just one of the following reasons is good enough to prompt a change and when you put them together, you can see why we stand behind this product.
+There are several reasons to select oxygen bleach over the traditional chlorine variety.
+Just one of the following reasons is good enough to prompt a change.

 - Safer for your health.
 Chlorine bleach comes with some dangers, such as its ability to burn your skin.
 When it’s mixed with some other cleaning products, like ammonia, it can cause severe health risks.
 Even just inhaling chlorine gas can cause respiratory problems.
 You still want to be careful with oxygen bleach, but that serious level of concern and danger isn’t present.

 - Doesn’t ruin clothing.
 Using chlorine bleach on clothing was typically a way to refresh whites.
-With oxygen bleach, you can add it to your white and your colored laundry with equal confidence.
-It should be noted that not all dyes are stable, no matter what product you use so a test patch is recommended.
+You can add oxygen bleach to your white and coloured laundry with equal confidence.
+No matter what product you use, not all dyes are stable, so a test patch is recommended.

 - Mixes with other cleaning products.
-Mixing oxygenated bleach with other cleaning products is safe and effective.
+Mixing oxygen bleach with other cleaning products is safe and effective.
 There’s not the issue of a toxic cloud like there is with ammonia and bleach.

 There are a few safety tips to remember when using oxygen bleach.

 - Avoid fine fabrics.
-Just like traditional bleach, there are some fine fabrics that should never be bleached or washed such as silk or wool.
+Like traditional bleach, some fine fabrics should never be bleached or washed, such as silk or wool.

 - Dry storage.
-This is a key tip - because when oxygen bleach powder meets water it activates.
+This is a key tip - it activates when oxygen bleach powder meets water.

 - Dry your hands.
-It’s a good idea to only use oxygen bleach when your hands are totally dry.
+Only use oxygen bleach when your hands are totally dry.

 - Close the container.
 It’s best to securely close the container of oxygen bleach when not in use.

 We are quite fond of our oxygen bleach for many reasons.
-We are a family-owned company, that was founded in 2004 to find safe and effective alternatives to chemical-based cleaning products.
+We are a family-owned company that was founded in 2004 to find safe and effective alternatives to chemical-based cleaning products.
 We’re all about creating eco-friendly products that are 100% safe for your family and pets because we use them too.
-Oxygen bleach fits right into that model, and we’ve gone even further to give it an EWG Verified rating to ensure it’s a product you can trust.
+Oxygen bleach fits right into that model, and we’ve gone even further to have it EWG Verified to ensure it’s a product you can trust.

-Still, deciding whether Oxygen Bleach is for you?
-Check out our reviews to see what other parents think.
+Still deciding whether Oxygen Bleach is for you?
+Check out our reviews to see what other customers think.